wazootech/worlds/README.md

-# Worlds API
+# Worlds API™

-Worlds API is a REST API that can be used to manage, query, update, and reason over [SPARQL 1.1](https://www.w3.org/TR/sparql11-overview/)-compatible stores at the edge, placing knowledge within arm's reach of your AI agent.
+Worlds API™ is a REST API that can be used to manage, query, update, and reason over [SPARQL 1.1](https://www.w3.org/TR/sparql11-overview/)-compatible stores at the edge, placing knowledge within arm's reach of your AI agent.

 ## BYOB

 Bring your own **brain**.
-The Worlds API is agnostic to the agent using it.
+Worlds API™ is agnostic to the agent using it.

 ## Design

-Worlds API is designed to be simple and easy to use.
+Worlds API™ is designed to be simple and easy to use.
 You can embed it in your agent applications, or run it locally or on the cloud.

 We aren't just handing off our work to agents, we're coming up with entirely new ways to work by delegating agents strategically and autonomously.

-## Motivation

-Legacy data architectures, designed for human-driven lookups, often collapse under the demands of autonomous agents that must infer, plan, and act on millions of decisions daily.
-Worlds API bridges the "Agentic Gap" by introducing formal semantics to the edge.

-- Reasoning over Retrieval: Agents do not just query data; they require explainable reasoning chains.
-By leveraging formal ontologies, Worlds API allows agents to derive conclusions from axioms rather than relying solely on black-box probabilities.
-Graph-based RAG of dense enterprise knowledge for autonomous agents.
-- Consistency at Machine Speed: In an agentic workflow, conflicting state (e.g., an entity classified as both "Open" and "Closed") must be detected immediately.
-This API guarentees atomic consistency required to prevent autonomous hallucinations or operational errors.
-- Open-World Assumption: Unlike proprietary graph databases that assume missing data is false, Worlds API supports open-world reasoning.
-This enables interoperable programs to treat unstated facts as "unknown," prompting them to seek additional data sources rather than rejecting valid options due to incomplete data.

 ## Etymology